 When groups laugh together they form bonds.
 Especially when they make each other laugh.
 Your goal isn’t to be "comedian funny," it’s to help them see each other smile.
 Also, people tend to make more eye contact with each other when they share in joyous and even silly moments.
 Eye contact is another driver for relational connection.
 Look for ideas that make unlikely connections between people and help people relax the natural defenses they often put up in their work environment.

 Keep in mind that you can’t necessarily incorporate all these objectives into one meeting.
-Home in on your core relationship challenges are and start there.
+Focus on your core relationship challenges are and start there.
 And don’t be afraid to just chip away at this.
 Quality relationships and a strong team dynamic can’t be built overnight.
-Think about your team and nature of the people on it.
-Make sure that whatever you select to do is a good “fit” for those people as best as you can tell.

 Most importantly, be confident.
 Be yourself.
 Keep it light and fun.
 If you genuinely care about seeing your people connect to each other, you will undoubtedly go a long way to making that happen.